dojo/docs/dojox/form/FileUploader.rst

  ?>
  <textarea><?php print $json->encode($dataObject); ?></textarea>

+For non-PHP devs, this translates into a JSON string, wrapped in a textarea, returned as HTML.
+I know it's screwy, but that's how it works.

 If you are having problems getting onComplete to fire, look at this code first.
 Often the problem is the server side code is not catching the flash field name for whatever reason (perhaps the client and server names don't match) and the code is falling to the end of the page and returning a textarea to Flash.
 Recently Code has been added in the SWF that checks for this, so if that is the problem, you should be notified with a console message.